Grief is the Price of Love

 “Happy Birthday, Hannah!”
 His voice broke, his shoulders shook.
 We held each other and cried.

-Our son’s family entered into our day.
-At 5pm, when January 23, 2024, was seventeen hours old, Coleman and I walked over the bridge to the kids’ house for Taco Tuesday.
-As we ate, laughed, and chatted.
-Hannah stories peppered the conversation.
+At 5pm we walked over the bridge to the kids’ house for Taco Tuesday.
+The children’s questions and Hannah stories peppered the conversation.
 We each shared what cake we like on our birthday.
 Coleman, I , and our son agreed Coleman’s mom always made Hannah German Chocolate for her birthday.

-The day closed with Coleman and I playing and reading stories with the two older grandchildren after the baby was in bed.
-Their parents had gone out for the evening.
+The day closed with Coleman and I playing and reading with the children while their parents went on a date.